-Al.1.9 Commission Recommendation on facilitating finance for the transition to a sustainable economy
+On-going:Al.1.9 Commission Recommendation on facilitating finance for the transition to a sustainable economy

-- 26. As detailed in the Recommendation, this document aims to support market participants that wish to obtain or provide transition finance by offering practical suggestions on how to approach transition finance.
+- 26. As detailed in the Recommendation, this document aims to support market participants that wish to obtain or provide link to CTP as component transition finance by offering practical suggestions on how to approach transition finance.
 This document is intended for undertakings active or not in the financial sector.
-It deals with the following topics (non-exhaustive list): - a.
-Use of credible transition pathways to set science-based targets - b.
-Use of a credible transition plan - c.
+It deals with the following topics (non-exhaustive list): - 86.a.
+Use of actions linked to EE as a decarbonisation lever.] credible transition pathways to set science-based targets - b.
+4Use of a credible transition plan - c.
 Transition and physical risk - 27.
 These recommendations could be leveraged with regards to the CMTP.

-Al.2 International sources of transparency requirements related to transition plan
+AI.2 International sources of transparency requirements related to transition plan

-AI.2.1 SEC rules
+4AI.2.1 SEC rules